3 former US Army soldiers convicted in contract killing

 - All teachers transferred, fired from troubled elementary

-Defense attorneys had said the case was too weak to convict them.
+After being paid, her killers were ordered back to the United States, where they were arrested in 2015.

+Defense attorneys asked jurors to keep an open mind, saying the case lacked eyewitness, forensic and other conclusive evidence needed to convict.
+They also told them not to trust shady government witnesses like Le Roux, who had pleaded guilty and was cooperating.

 All three face up to life in prison.

-Hunter already is serving 20 years over a plot to kill a federal agent
+Hunter already is serving 20 years over a plot to kill a federal agent.